The IFS is turning forty!

 Frederic Viguier (NYU), "A French Meritocracy in Independent Morocco?
 The Beginning of Educational Cooperation between France and Morocco after Moroccan Independence"

 M.A./Ph.D.
 Alumni Reunion.
 Maison française, Friday, March 29 – Saturday, March 30, 2019.

 Our reunion will include a panel discussion on the IFS (and French Studies) present and future and opportunities to reminisce about the IFS with Jackie Simon, visit our townhouse, and meet friends old and new over a delicious lunch.

 Sarah Gensburger will also speak about the local aftermath of the November 2015 terrorist attacks in Paris, which she observed first-hand given that she lives between the Bataclan and the Place de la République.
 Right away, Gensburger documented the collective and intimate repercussions of these attacks in the daily lives of her neighborhood and its residents (Mémoire vive: chronique d’un quartier.
 Bataclan, 2015-2016).

 This three-day film festival will explore changing representations of blackness in French cinema through a cross-disciplinary approach.
-The festival will include screenings of different kinds of films from different periods and regions: documentaries, features, and shorts — many of them rarely available in the U.S. Themes will include early representations of black French people, housing projects, and African-Americans in France.
-Roundtables will bring together directors, producers, actors, and scholars from France, the U.S., and elsewhere.
+The festival will include screenings of different kinds of films from different periods and regions: documentaries, features, and shorts — many of them rarely available in the U.S. Themes will include the legacy of colonial representations of black French people, housing projects, new intimacies across the racial line, and African-Americans in France.
+Roundtables will bring together directors, actors, and scholars from France and the U.S.